hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 common situation where the Tenant ID and the Object Storage account name are the same.
 However, some Object Storage accounts are named with "AUTH_" at the start of the name.
 You should use this name in your path.
-Put simply, the path should be the path you normally use to access objects - there is not need to change or modify it in any way.
+Put simply, the path should be the path you normally use to access objects - there is no need to change or modify it in any way.

-#### Using Temporary URLs
+#### 2.6.5.4 Using Temporary URLs

 Let's say the signature ends up equaling "12345678901112:46316625977129:da39a3ee5e6b4b0d3255bfef95601890afd80709" and expires ends up "1323479485".
 Then, for example, the website could provide a link to: